Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Water temperature: Between 78 and 84 degrees Fahrenheit year-round.
 Even in January, you walk right in without hesitating.

 Sun protection: The tropical sun is significantly stronger than most visitors expect.
 Wear reef-safe SPF 50+, reapply every two hours, and consider a rash guard for snorkeling.
-The worst sunburns we see happen on cloudy days.
+The worst sunburns happen on cloudy days.

 Cash for beach bars: Most places take cards, but smaller beach bars on the French side may be cash-only.
 ATMs are available in Philipsburg, Marigot, and Grand Case.